James Marshall (actor): Career

 Marshall's feature debut film was the Charlie Sheen vehicle, Cadence (1990).
 He played the lead role in Gladiator (1992).
 Since then, Marshall has appeared in numerous films: Hits!
 (1994), Vibrations (1996), All She Ever Wanted (1996), Criminal Affairs (1997), Soccer Dog: The Movie (1999), Luck of the Draw (2000), alongside Naomi Watts in Down (2001) and Alien Lockdown (2004).
 He also provided the voice for Kurt in the video game Unlimited Saga.

 Personal life

 Marshall is married to actress Renee Griffin, with whom he has a son and a stepson.

 In summer 2010, Marshall sued the pharmaceutical company Hoffmann-LaRoche (a unit of Roche Holding AG) for $11 million in damages for injuries which, he claimed, resulted from his taking the drug Accutane.
 He claimed he had suffered Accutane-related gastrointestinal distress so severe that it necessitated a four-month hospital stay and the surgical removal of his colon.
-He asserted that these injuries had derailed his acting career.
+He argued that these injuries had derailed his acting career.
 Stars Martin Sheen (a longtime family friend), Brian Dennehy, Esai Morales and Rob Reiner (Marshall's director on A Few Good Men) were to testify on his behalf.
 Marshall's case against Hoffmann-LaRoche was ultimately unsuccessful.

 His health now substantially improved, Marshall has begun a new career as a musician.